-The problem: ADHD students may interrupt the teacher and classmates by calling out answers or commenting while others are speaking.
+The problem: Students with ADHD may interrupt the teacher and classmates by calling out answers or commenting while others are speaking.

 The reason: Children with attention deficit disorder have difficulty controlling their impulses.
 Scientists believe that lower levels of dopamine, a neurotransmitter in the brain, leads them to respond immediately and reflexively to their environment — whether the stimulus is a question, an idea, or a treat.
 That's why they often seem to act or talk before thinking, and suffer as a result.